Enter any café in Vienna and you’ll likely see a bentwood chair (often a little faded with the ravages of time and a million drops of spilled coffee).

 A headline that sounds like an unexciting children’s story.
 What chair?
 And what’s so great about it?

 Ah, well, this is no ordinary wooden seat.
-It is the chair all little chairs want to be when they grow up.
+This is the chair all little chairs want to be when they grow up.
 A chair of myth and legend.
 A chair that stamped its four-legged authority on a city, perhaps an empire, perhaps the world.
 Most importantly, a chair that epitomises Viennese coffee culture: Thonet’s No. 14 chair, designed by Michael Thonet.

 Launched on an unsuspecting world in 1859 by the Thonet company, this iconic piece of furniture made use of a bentwood manufacturing technique developed by Michael Thonet himself – bending wood under pressure and steam, and then letting it harden again.